 I turned toward the voice.
 A four-year-old girl with her mouth pouting, kneeling on my bed.
 I tilted my head the other way.
 Nibbles was cleaning his face with his paws.

 I looked back at Alice, my little sister.
-Her hair was the brightest blonde, shining when the sun touched it, and Mom used to style it in playful pigtails that bounced with every run she took.
-Her bright blue eyes sparkled with mischief, and a smile played at the corner of her lips, displaying a couple of tiny white teeth; an innocent appearance that made everyone forgive her for whatever naughty things she had done.
+Her hair was the brightest blonde, shining when the sun touched it.
+Mom used to style it in playful pigtails that bounced with every run she took.
+Her blue eyes fizzled with mischief, and a smile played at the corner of her lips, displaying a couple of tiny white teeth.
+A blameless appearance that made everyone forgive her for whatever naughty things she had done.

 “Sure thing!”
-I said with a grin and did the move again.
-This time, both of us laughed; her out of pure joy, me out of gratitude that the day was not over.
+I did the move once more.
+This time, both of us laughed.
+Her out of pure joy, me out of gratitude that the day was not over.

 “Because she wants to meet you.”

-That voice belonged to my other sister, Aeryn, who was slouching idly against my bedroom door.
+That voice belonged to my other sister, Aeryn, slouching idly against my bedroom door.
 The second sibling in our family had only passed her nineteenth birthday a month ago.
-Like Alice, Aeryn had long, blonde hair, permanently set in gentle waves draped over her back.
-And like Alice’s, her eyes were of a piercing blue hue, perceptive and striking.
-As the second-oldest in a family like ours, she carried herself with a composed elegance.
+Like Alice, Aeryn had blonde hair, permanently set in gentle waves draped over her back.
+And like Alice’s, her eyes were of a blue hue, perceptive and striking.
+As the second-oldest in our family, she carried herself with a composed stylishness.
 There was a quiet, strong self-assuredness about her, graceful, not loudly ostentatious, much like our mom.

 “You rarely visit the main house, so Alice misses your sorry face,” Aeryn added, crossing her arms and tilting her head, as if daring me to deny it.

 “Really?”
-I grinned and reached for Alice again to mess with her some more, but she scrunched up her nose and sniffed at my shirt as though I was a week-old laundry pile.
+I reached for Alice again to mess with her some more, but she scrunched up her nose and sniffed at my shirt as though I was a week-old laundry pile.

 “Bwather, you smell funny.”